 “What happens,” Currie explains, “is that people feel a need to protect themselves from other people and fall into a pattern of ghosting.”

 So, why do people ghost?
 Here are a few common reasons:

-Because they want to avoid having a difficult conversation.
+They want to avoid having a difficult conversation.

 Most of us don’t enjoy hurting other people’s feelings, and telling someone you don’t want to spend time with them isn’t an easy task.
 Many ghosters report feeling embarrassed about letting the other person down, and they simply don’t want to have to face them.
 And can you blame them?
 These days, even seemingly civil conversations can go off the rails in a matter of minutes.
 For some, ghosting is a form of escapism, a way to avoid conflict.

-Because they believe it’s a form of self-care.
+They believe it’s a form of self-care.

 Some people view ghosting as an act of self-care.
 It’s an effortless way to set boundaries.
 (See the end of the article for my personal thoughts on this.)

-Because they want to leave the door open.
+They want to leave the door open.

 Some ghosters have admitted they don’t want to close the door completely on a relationship, and having a “goodbye” conversation would make closure official.
 By disappearing quietly, they believe it might still be possible to return to the relationship at some point in the future.

-Because they’re struggling with their own life circumstances.
+They’re struggling with their own life circumstances.

-Because they don’t realize they’re doing it.
+They don’t realize they’re doing it.

-Because they feel overwhelmed.
+They feel overwhelmed.

 Because they can.